Antiplatelet Medicine Cards

 Providing patients with written information from an interventional centre on the expected length of therapy may help reduce the incidence of inappropriate discontinuation or prolongation of therapy.
 The card also provides details on possible adverse effects and potential interactions with other medicine, and highlights the need to consult a doctor before any surgical procedures.

-The antiplatelet card has been endorsed by the British Cardiovascular Society and the British Cardiac Intervention Society.
-The cards are free of charge and postage and packaging is payable in advance.
+The antiplatelet card has been endorsed by the British Cardiovascular Society and the British Cardiovascular Intervention Society.

 The Handbook of Peri-operative Medicines is the first national guidance to professionals working in this area of medicine.
 Developed collaboratively by clinical pharmacy experts working in the area of Surgery, the Handbook contains information on how medicines are to be managed in the peri-operative period, a time when a patient is nil by mouth and often experiences interruption of medication regimens that are important for the treatment of other non-surgical comorbidities.

-The 2nd edition of the Handbook of Peri-operative Medicines is endorsed by the Royal College of Physicians and Surgeons of Glasgow, the Royal Pharmaceutical Society and the Preoperative Association.
+The 3rd edition has been endorsed by the Royal College of Physicians and Surgeons of Glasgow, The Preoperative Association and the Royal Pharmaceutical Society.